Call Recording is available on all of our services.

-For instructions on using this with other features (e.g. Auto-Attendant) see their Help sections for more details.
+For instructions more details on using this with other features, see these Help and Faq sections .

-At the end of your call, the recording is emailed to you as a ".wav" audio file attachment.
+At the end of your call, the recording is emailed to you as a ".wav" or ".mp3" (if you click the mp3 tick box) audio file attachment.
 This should play on a standard PC, MAC and most smartphones, provided you have the correct audio software installed.
+See our FAQ for more information about the best recording formats.

 By default the recordings will be sent to the email address you registered with us, but you can choose to associate an individual email address with this Flextel number.